Trump to visit brother Robert at New York hospital

 PRESIDENT TRUMP'S BROTHER TRYING TO STOP MARY TRUMP'S FAMILY TELL-ALL BOOK

-The president will is expected to travel on Marine One to New York City Friday afternoon.

-The president’s brother was reportedly hospitalized in the intensive care unit at Mount Sinai Hospital in New York for more than a week earlier this summer.
+The president’s brother reportedly was hospitalized in the intensive care unit at Mount Sinai Hospital in New York for more than a week earlier this summer.

 Robert Trump last month filed a lawsuit seeking to block publication of their niece Mary Trump’s tell-all book, titled “Too Much and Never Enough.”